 16 Typeahead form

 Learn here how to create a typeahead form.
 Your question could look like this:

 17 Continuous Sum

 A Continuous Sum question lets the respondent give a score to options/answers which add up to a total you defined.
 This will allow the respondent to add a certain weight to each answer possibility.

 Learn all about creating a continuous sum question.

 18 Interactive Image

 This question type is available on the Enterprise and ReportR plan only.
 Use an Interactive Image to let respondents select a part of an image.
 Here's another way where you can make your questionnaire more interesting than simply selecting a place from a drop-down list, for example.

 Learn how to make your image interactive.

 19 File Upload

 This feature is available on the Enterprise and ReportR plan only.
 File Upload is the perfect way to get the extra documents you require from your respondent: a work history, an agenda, the yearly numbers, etc.

-Want to add this question into your survey?
+Want to add this question to your survey?
 Read the File Upload guide.

 20 XY Drag and Drop

 This feature is available on the Enterprise and ReportR plan on request.
 Let your respondents drag and drop items on a XY axis and collect the X, Y coordinates in the results section of Survey Anyplace.

-Here's an example how you can use this question.
+Here's an example of how you can use this question.